obri4402/obri4402/README.md

 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on my future project
-- 📫 You can connect me with my discord @hailobri
+- 📫 You can connect me with my discord @gwapugooo
 - 😄 Pronouns: Zir/Hir

 <!---